 For first year law students taking LARW.

-This guide has many links to books and web resources with the purpose of supplementing your LARW course materials.
+This guide has many links to books and web resources with the purpose of supplementing the LARW course materials.
 It can be overwhelming if you try to look at all these sources.
 A better way is to first determine what your weaknesses are and then click on that tab at the top of the guide.
 Look at maybe two to three resources in the areas you need the most help.
 If you have already met with your writing professor, listen to their suggestions and choose a resource based on their critique of your work.

 To save you time, the book descriptions include pages and chapters that cover specific areas students generally need help with in LARW.
 I tried to focus on unique features in the book that makes that title special.